verrazzano/verrazzano/tools/psr/DEVELOPER.md

 - A Kubernetes cluster with Verrazzano installed (full installation or the components you are testing).

 ## PSR Areas
-Workers are organized per area, where each area typically maps to a Verrazzano backend component, but that isn't always the case.
+Workers are organized into areas, where each area typically maps to a Verrazzano backend component, but that isn't always the case.
 You can see OpenSearch and HTTP workers in the [workers](./backend/workers) package.
-PSR workers and scenarios are grouped into areas.
+PSR scenarios are also grouped into areas.

 The following area names are used in the source code and YAML configuration.
 They are not exposed in metrics names, rather each `worker.go` file specifies the metrics prefix, which is the long name.